-cases of COVID-19 among forcibly displaced people across 103 countries (as of December 2020).
+cases of COVID-19 among forcibly displaced people (as of October 2021).

 of refugees are able to meet just half or less of their basic needs as a result of the pandemic.